Aryansingh810/Healthcare---genai/mediscribe-ai/README.md

 1. Doctor submits patient input (symptoms, reports, observations)
 2. Data is stored in the vector database (embedded and indexed)
 3. Relevant data is retrieved from the vector database
-4. Google Gemini generates a structured clinical summary from retrieved data
+4. Groq-Meta LLM generates a structured clinical summary from retrieved data

 ## API Endpoints